manighahrmani/kitten/README.md

 - [Worksheet 2: Strings, Errors & Control flow](https://docs.google.com/document/d/1HfJy0VWwNgMSGts4NSk02kDhHqGVJ6PN8dktgqJS074/edit?usp=sharing) discusses methods on the &str/String types and errors that may arise while working with them.
 Ends with an introduction of control flow in the language.

--[Worksheet 3: Modularization & Documentation](https://docs.google.com/document/d/18jFJCItgXFX6bDAsA7tSs69jKCeuzHi-N7-y-MgeUcQ/edit?usp=sharing) to increase the maintainability of your program, you should start to modularize your code and document it.
+- [Worksheet 3: Modularization & Documentation](https://docs.google.com/document/d/18jFJCItgXFX6bDAsA7tSs69jKCeuzHi-N7-y-MgeUcQ/edit?usp=sharing) to increase the maintainability of your program, you should start to modularize your code and document it.
 This worksheet aims to help you with both.

 ## Further reading ##